 “It’s funny.
 Haymitch and I don’t get along well in person, but maybe Peeta is right about us being alike because he seems able to communicate with me by the timing of his gifts… He hasn’t made much effort to connect with Peeta really.
 Perhaps he thinks a bowl of broth would just be a bowl of broth to Peeta, whereas I’ll see the strings attached to it.”
 (HG 305)

 By this time, their relationship has at least evolved into one of mutual trust and understanding.
 They are coming to know and respect one another as a collaborative team, even if neither of them is particularly warm or likable.
+A clear indicator of their early bonding occurs just after Katniss wins her first Games.
+She says, “I run for them and surprise even myself when I launch into Haymitch’s arms first.
+When he whispers in my ear, ‘Nice job, sweetheart,’ it doesn’t sound sarcastic.”
+(HG 352) A new partnership and even friendship has been forged, which will carry them into their next challenges.
 By the time of the 75th Games in Catching Fire, Katniss even recognizes Haymitch as family.
 This word sneaks out of her mouth while trying to rationalize visiting him after the Quell announcement.
 She tells us,

 I bite my lip because once he’s said it, I’m afraid that’s what I do want.
 For Peeta to live, even if it means Haymitch’s death.
 No, I don’t.
 He’s dreadful, of course, but Haymitch is my family now (emphasis added).
 What did I come for?
 I think.
 What could I possibly want here?
 “I came for a drink,” I say.
 (CF 177)